 These are the most straightforward form of pronoun, standing in place of a person, place or thing.
 There are two basic forms – subjective and objective.
 If you’re not sure about subjects and objects of sentences, you might want to scroll down the page about nouns before you continue this section.

 Subjective personal pronouns are used when the pronoun is used as the subject of a sentence.
 There are seven of them in English: I, you, he, she, it, we, they.

 Examples: I am using my computer.
 It is a PC.
 You are reading about pronouns.

-Note that the pronoun you can refer to just one person, or several people.
+Note that the word you can refer to just one person, or to several people.
 A few centuries ago, there was another form of this (‘thou‘) which referred to just one other person.
-This can be found in some old writings – such as Shakespeare’s plays, or 17th century versions of the Bible, but is not used these days.
+This can be found in some old writings – such as Shakespeare’s plays, or 17th century versions of the Bible, but is only rarely used these days.

 Examples: Do you understand me?
 Tell her about this idea.
 Let’s explain the problem to them.

 These indicate who or what something belongs to.
 Again, there are seven of them: mine, yours, his, hers, its, ours, theirs.